Ulstein Verft's 88m Espen Øino explorer yacht begins sea trials

 The first superyacht built by commercial shipyard Ulstein Verft has been photographed undertaking sea trials.

 The Norwegian yard has not revealed any official design renderings, but it has previously confirmed that the Ulstein explorer yacht will be based on its proven X-Bow platform (pictured below).

-Kristian Sætre, managing director of Ulstein Group, said: “The customer wants the characteristic X-Bow from Ulstein and together with Espen Øino, responsible for the exterior design and GA-plan, we have developed a solid yacht project.”
+Kristian Sætre, managing director of Ulstein Group, previously said: “The customer wants the characteristic X-Bow from Ulstein and together with Espen Øino, responsible for the exterior design and GA-plan, we have developed a solid yacht project.”

 This is the first superyacht project for Ulstein Verft, which has been building offshore support vessels and commercial craft in Norway for the past 99 years.
-Other Norwegian commercial yards to recently make the crossover into the superyacht realm include Vard, which is building the 81.7 metre Kilkea, and Kleven, whose K370 is due to be delivered in early 2017.